St Joseph's College, Reading: History

+"How good to me His child is God my Heavenly Father!
+He has blessed me with all that I hold dear: with my parents, my family, my home, my friends, my school, and with my place in this beautiful world of His where I am to dwell until at length He calls me to a still more beautiful and wonderful world, my heavenly home, which will be His final gift to me.
+In return for all His goodness, what can l offer to Him?
+I must offer only and always the best of everything: OPTIMA DEO."

 In 1947 St Georges Hall on Christchurch Road (now belonging to the University of Reading) was purchased by the Convent as the Preparatory School to accommodate younger siblings of pupils.

 Throughout the years, extensions were built by the side of the Broad Oak house, including a much-needed Chapel, Hall, Gymnasium and classrooms.
 In 1956, as numbers of pupils continued to increase, a new wing was constructed behind the Senior School, which consisted of cloakrooms, showers and laboratories.
 With the newly formed Parents' Association, founded in 1957, a new gymnasium was complete.
 A new swimming pool, at the time known as the C.F.
 Taylor Swimming Pool, was opened by The Most Reverend Derek Worlock, the Bishop of Portsmouth.
 The rapidity with which it was completed being largely due to the generosity of one parent, Mr. C. Taylor, whom the swimming was named after.

-By early 1967, a new large dinning hall was ready, and in 16 March of the same year, a modern new Chapel – extended and connected by an assembly hall, now known as the College Hall – was consecrated and opened.
+By early 1967, a new large dining hall was ready, and in 16 March of the same year, a modern new Chapel – extended and connected by an assembly hall, now known as the College Hall – was consecrated and opened.
 The altar was also generously sponsored by Mr. C. Taylor.
 As the new Chapel-cum-Hall was opened, the old hall was eventually converted as the current College Theatre; and the old Chapel as the current library.